holochain/docs-pages/src/pages/get-building/index.md

 </summary>

 **Storage**: When an agent creates a link between two entries, a "create link" action is written to their source chain.
 A link is so small that there's no entry for the action.
 It simply contains the address of the base, the address of the target, the link type (which describes the relationship), and an optional tag which contains a small amount of application-specific information.
-The base and target can be any sort of DHT address --- EntryHash, an ActionHash, or an AgentPubKey.
+The base and target can be any sort of DHT address --- an `EntryHash`, an `ActionHash`, or an `AgentPubKey`.
 But they can also be the hash of a piece of data that doesn't even exist in the DHT.

 After storing the action in the local source chain, the agent then publishes the link to the DHT, where it goes to the peers who are responsible for storing the base address and gets attached to the address as metadata.

 **Lookup**: To look up and retrieve links in a Holochain app, agents can perform a `get_links` query on a base DHT address.
 This operation involves asking the DHT peers responsible for that address for any link metadata of a given link type attached to it, with an optional "starts-with" query on the link tag.
 The peers return a list of links matching the query, which contain the addresses of the targets, and the link types and tags.
-The agent can then retrieve the actual target data by performing a [`get`](https://docs.rs/hdk/latest/hdk/entry/fn.get.html) query on the target address, which may be an EntryHash, ActionHash, or AgentPubKey (or an empty result, in the case of data that doesn't exist on the DHT).
+The agent can then retrieve the actual target data by performing a [`get`](https://docs.rs/hdk/latest/hdk/entry/fn.get.html) query on the target address, which may be an `EntryHash`, `ActionHash`, or `AgentPubKey` (or an empty result, in the case of data that doesn't exist on the DHT).

 </details>